Oscar preview: Five big questions ahead of the awards

 The Academy Awards have always loved a comeback story.
 This year, the Oscars are attempting to star in one, too.

 On Sunday, the Academy Awards will try to bounce back from a 2021 ceremony that was plagued by pandemic restrictions, a botched ending and record-low ratings.
-The 94th Academy Awards will return to their usual home, Los Angeles' Dolby Theatre, and be broadcast live on ABC beginning at 8pm EDT.
-(It's also possible to stream it live on services like Hulu Live TV, YouTubeTV and on ABC.com with provider authentication.)
+The 94th Academy Awards will return to their usual home, Los Angeles' Dolby Theatre, and be broadcast live on TVNZ 2 from 9am and awards from midday.

 How much of the Oscars' downturn should be chalked up to Covid-19?
 How much is it the new normal?
 These are just some of the questions that hang over an Academy Awards that feels like a crossroads for one of America's most enduring pop-culture institutions, and still the most-watched annual show outside the Super Bowl.